e-ReColNat/blur/README.md

+## Requirements :
+Python(>=3.5)
+pip(>=9.0.1)

 ## Install
+(tested on Ubuntu 18.04.3, Ubuntu_server 18.04.3, Debian 10.1.0)
 ```
 sudo apt-get update
-source install.sh [SERVER_NAME]
+source install.sh [SERVERNAME]
 ```
 You can safely ignore the red lines...

-SERVER_NAME can be provided as an argument or it will be asked durring installation.
+SERVERNAME can be provided as an argument or it will be asked durring installation.
+(examples : "localhost" or "http://my_url.com http://www.my_url.com" or "143.21.178.46")
+Keep in mind that the address/name should be accessible from outside, otherwise you will experiment some 404 errors...

 Installation is made in a Python VirtualEnv so you must use the "activate" command to manually activate the Env (mandatory to DEBUG/TEST but automaticaly done by supervisor while in production)